ADMARIl/aingson.xyz/content/projects/mgt.md

 showcase: true
 ---

-Mobile app that allows users to use their phone camera to scan the barcodes of their groceries and maintain an inventory
+Mobile app that allows users to use their phone camera to scan the barcodes of their groceries and maintain an inventory.